azlen/azlen.me/_pages/stories/game-animator.md

 The keyframe editor...

-RIght!
+Right!
 I slide the keyframe editor back into the space to play around with the animation.
 I want the animation to have a bit more of a bounce or elasticity to it.
 In fact — I know just the thing.
 Clicking on the browser icon in the top-right edge-bar I start typing the name of a particular creature I remember from "Shadow Mop III: The Swiffer Sniffer" (a stealth clean-em-up) that has the exact kind of bouncy animation I need.
 Pulling the animation out of the browser panel it becomes a floating panel itself which I place beside the keyframe editor as reference.

 While finessing the curves I notice the mop's eyes and eyebrows "lag behind" a bit in the fastest parts of the animation.
 I switch the animation into frame-view to take a closer look at how they do it and tweak my own keyframes to create a similar effect.
 That looks nice! and it solves the problem about the eyes.
 It's very subtle but gives a kind of warmth to the animation.